ardanlabs/gotraining/topics/go/language/arrays/README.md

 This is subject to be different in different processors.
 For this content, the following is the multi-levels of cache associated with the Intel 4 Core i7-9xx processor:

+	3GHz * 4 instructions per cycle = 12 instructions per ns!

 	L1 - 64KB Cache (Per Core)
 		32KB I-Cache
 		32KB D-Cache
 		2 HW Threads
 		4 cycles of latency
+		Stalls for 16 instructions or 1.3 ns

 	L2 - 256KB Cache (Per Core)
 		Holds both Instructions and Data
 		2 HW Threads
 		11 cycles of latency
+		Stalls for 44 instructions or 3.6 ns

 	L3 - 8MB Cache
 		Holds both Instructions and Data
 		Shared across all 4 cores
 		8 HW Threads
 		39 cycles of latency
+		Stalls for 156 instructions or 13 ns

 	Main Memory
 		107 cycle of latency
+		Stalled for 428 instructions or 35.6 ns
+		27 times slower!

 ### Latencies